 Ask your professor and/or TA for help early.
 Visit their office hours or check in with them before or after class.

-(Before getting into these questions I would suggest letting the professor know your situation as well as where you are in his/her class.
-Also give gratitude towards their efforts in the classroom.
-I would also suggest bringing in problems that you are struggling with to aid them in answering your questions.
+If you are struggling, let your professor know your situation as well as where you are in their class.
+This is a good time to give gratitude towards their efforts in the classroom.
+It is also helpful to bring in specific problems or assignments that you are struggling with to aid them in answering your questions.
 Here are some example questions you can ask:

 What can I do to bring my grade up in this short time?